 The central region is dominated by the Baganda, a tribe belonging to the Bantu group, forming the Buganda Kingdom with over 17% of the total population of the country.

+The Buganda monarchy presents one of the best documentations of kingship in Uganda, with its highest leader locally known as the Kabaka.
 The current King of Buganda, His Majesty Ronald Muwenda Mutebi II was crowned the 36th Kabaka of Buganda in July 1993 after his father Sir Edward Muteesa II.

 Traditional dance:

 The Kiganda dance is a unique dance of the Baganda, with many variations for different occasions.
-Most common are bakisimba, muwogola and amagunju, all perfomed on totally different drum beats to amuse and honour a particular occasion.
+Most common are bakisimba, muwogola and amagunju.
+All perfomed on totally different drum beats to amuse and honour a particular occasion.

 Traditional food: